Focused Ultrasound Therapy

 Regulatory Approval and Reimbursement

 There are four focused ultrasound systems approved in the US for the ablation (destruction) of prostate tissue: Sonablate Corp, EDAP-TMS, Insightec and Profound Medical.
 Sonablate Corp and EDAP-TMS use the transrectal approach with ultrasound guidance.
 Insightec’s device uses a transrectal approach guided by MRI.
 A transurethral, MRI-guided approach is manufactured by Profound Medical, and it is approved in Europe and in the US.
+This has a AI component added to the treatment to make the treatment time more competitive with the other BPH treatments.

 Treatment for BPH is approved in the US, Canada, China, Europe, India, Japan, Korea, Middle East, Russia, and South America.
 Insurance coverage varies, and many US companies may not cover this procedure.